Internet Explorer: Market adoption and usage share

 The adoption rate of Internet Explorer seems to be closely related to that of Microsoft Windows, as it is the default web browser that comes with Windows.
 Since the integration of Internet Explorer 2.0 with Windows 95 OSR 1 in 1996, and especially after version 4.0's release in 1997, the adoption was greatly accelerated: from below 20% in 1996, to about 40% in 1998, and over 80% in 2000.
 This made Microsoft the winner in the infamous 'first browser war' against Netscape.
 Netscape Navigator was the dominant browser during 1995 and until 1997, but rapidly lost share to IE starting in 1998, and eventually slipped behind in 1999.
 The integration of IE with Windows led to a lawsuit by AOL, Netscape's owner, accusing Microsoft of unfair competition.
 The infamous case was eventually won by AOL but by then it was too late, as Internet Explorer had already become the dominant browser.

 Internet Explorer peaked during 2002 and 2003, with about 95% share.
 Its first notable competitor after beating Netscape was Firefox from Mozilla, which itself was an offshoot from Netscape.

 Approximate usage over time based on various usage share counters averaged for the year overall, or for the fourth quarter, or for the last month in the year depending on availability of reference.

 Internet Explorer's market share fell below 50% in September 2010.
 In May 2012, Google Chrome overtook Internet Explorer as the most used browser worldwide, according to StatCounter.

+After Google Chrome overtook Internet Explorer, the market share of IE continued to go down reaching 5% in 2020, 2.7% in 2022, the year it got discontinued, about 1.3% in 2023 and in 2025-2026 Internet Explorer only manages to have a market share that keeps changing between 0.2%-0.7%, at the start of 2026 only managing to have 0.4% and now it is estimated that IE has 0.6%-0.7% of the Desktop only Market Share according to StatCounter.